Promoting British Values

 The school uses strategies within the National Curriculum and beyond to secure such outcomes for students.
 The examples that follow show some of the many ways school seeks to embed British values.

-The principle of democracy is consistently being reinforced at Reinwood Junior School, with democratic processes being used for important decisions within the school community.
-For instance, elections being held for School Council, Eco Reps and Team Captains.
-The principle of democracy is also explored in the History, Geography and PSHE curriculum, as well as in assemblies.
+The principle of democracy is consistently being reinforced at Reinwood Junior School, with democratic processes being used for important decisions within the school community, for instance, elections being held for School Council and Eco Reps.
+The principle of democracy is also explored in the History, Geography and PSHE curriculum as well as in assemblies.

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at our school.

-At Reinwood Junior School, pupils are actively encouraged to make independent choices, in the knowledge that they are in a safe, secure and supportive environment.
-Staff at school educate and provide boundaries for students in order for them to make informed choices through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely - for example, through online safety and independent work.
+At Reinwood Junior School, pupils are actively encouraged to make independent choices, with the knowledge that they are in a safe, secure and supportive environment.
+Staff at school educate and provide boundaries for students to make informed choices, through a safe environment and an empowering education.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through online safety and independent work.
 Reinwood has a robust anti-bullying culture and has in place a comprehensive Positive Behaviour policy.